Back to docs

 #Autonomous Execution

-/kit-tools:execute-feature # Select feature spec, choose execution mode, run
+/kit-tools:execute-epic # Select epic, choose execution mode, run

 Three execution modes: